 The Burch Branch Stream is a larger tributary and a secondary environmental corridor that is part of the Piscataway Creek Watershed (Subregion 5 Master Plan and SMA page 67).
-This secondary corridor, identified in the 2017 Green Infrastructure Plan of the Approved Prince George's County Resource Conservation Plan: A Countywide Functional Master Plan, is best managed by DPR as land steward experts.
+This secondary corridor, identified in the 2017 Green Infrastructure Plan of the Approved Prince George's County Resource Conservation Plan: A Countywide Functional Master Plan, is best managed by M-NCPPC DPR staff as land steward experts.
 Conveyance to M-NCPPC provides the public benefit of improving natural resource conservation in this area.
-The Land Management and Environmental Stewardship Division recommended conveyance of approximately 90+ acres for park dedication, including woodland conservation area Pod B. The Planning Board supports the placement of woodland conservation easements on lands to be dedicated to M-NCPPC.
+The Land Management and Environmental Stewardship Division staff recommend the conveyance of approximately 90+ acres for park dedication, including woodland conservation area Pod B. DPR staff support the placement of woodland conservation easements on lands to be dedicated to M-NCPPC.

-- g.
-Prince George's County Fire/EMS Department-At the time of the writing of this resolution, the Fire/EMS Department did not provide any comments. - h.
+g.
+Prince George's County Fire/EMS Department-At the time of the writing of this staff report, the Fire/EMS Department did not provide any comments.

+- h.
 Prince George's County Health Department-In a memorandum dated August 31, 2023 (Adepoju to Shelly), the Health Department noted that a desktop health review of the CDP submission had been completed.
-Technical comments were provided: - (1) Health Department permit records indicate there are no existing carry out/convenience stores and one grocery food facilities within a half mile radius of this location.
+Technical comments were provided and some are conditioned herein, to be included as notes on the CDP. - (1) Health Department permit records indicate there are no existing carry out/convenience stores and one grocery food facilities within a half mile radius of this location.
 Research has found that people who live near an abundance of fast-food restaurants and convenience stores compared to grocery stores and fresh produce vendors have a significantly higher prevalence of obesity and diabetes. - (2) Indicate how the project will provide connections to neighboring communities and public transportation. - (3) The SDP should include open spaces and "pet friendly" amenities for pets and their owners, such as the dog park, which includes pet refuse disposal stations and would promote proper pet waste disposal resulting in a clean environment. - (4) During the construction phases of this project, noise should not be allowed to adversely impact activities on the adjacent properties.
 Indicate intent to conform to construction activity noise control requirements, as specified in Subtitle 19 of the Prince George's County Code. - (5) During the construction phases of this project, no dust should be allowed to cross over property lines and impact adjacent properties.
-Indicate intent to conform to construction activity dust control requirements, as specified in the 2011 Maryland Standards and Specifications for Soil Erosion and Sediment Control.

-- i.
-Prince George's County Department of Permitting, Inspections and Enforcement (DPIE)-In a memorandum dated September 11, 2023 (Giles to Lockhart), DPIE offered comments to be addressed as part of the permitting process. - j.
-Washinton Suburban Sanitary Commission (WSSC)-At the time of the writing of this resolution, WSSC did not provide any comments. - 11.
-Community Feedback: At the time of the writing of the technical staff report for this application, the Prince George's County Planning Department did not receive any written correspondence from the community.
-On October 19, 2023, the Planning Board held a public hearing for CDP-22001, Saddle Ridge.
-The public hearing began with a technical staff presentation, followed by an applicant presentation.
-The applicant and staff were in agreement with all proposed revisions to the conditions of approval, as outlined in Applicant Exhibit 1, with one minor edit to the suggested revision.
-The revised language was read into the record and is reflected in Finding 8b of this resolution.
+Indicate intent to conform to construction activity dust control requirements, as specified in the 2011 Maryland Standards and Specifications for Soil Erosion and Sediment Control. - Prince George's County Department of Permitting, Inspections and Enforcement (DPIE)-In a memorandum dated September 11, 2023 (Giles to Lockhart), DPIE offered comments to be addressed as part of the permitting process. - j.
+Washinton Suburban Sanitary Commission (WSSC)-At the time of the writing of this staff report, WSSC did not provide any comments. - 11.
+Community Feedback: At the time of the writing of this technical staff report, the Prince George's County Planning Department did not receive any written correspondence from the community on this subject application.